higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 **Rewards** big holders with an NFT each time the token crosses from level `k` to `k+1`.

-1. **Trigger**: Called after an evolution threshold is crossed, or after a “metadata update” event.
+1. **Trigger**: Called after an evolution threshold is crossed, or after a "metadata update" event.
 2. **Flow**:
    1. Load `ConvictionRegistry`.
    2. For each holder in `holders`, confirm they still hold ≥ X%.
-   3. If yes, **mint** them an NFT referencing “the old level.”
+   3. If yes, **mint** them an NFT referencing "the old level."
 If no, remove them from the registry.
    4. Possibly do this in batches if you expect more than can fit in a single transaction.

 3. **NFT Minting**:
-   - Typically uses a CPI call to **Metaplex** `create_metadata_accounts_v3` or a minimal “NFT standard” instruction.
+   - Typically uses a CPI call to **Metaplex** `create_metadata_accounts_v3` or a minimal "NFT standard" instruction.
-   - The minted NFT might store fields like “Conviction NFT – Level 3,” or embed a dynamic SVG referencing the date/time.
+   - The minted NFT might store fields like "Conviction NFT – Level 3," or embed a dynamic SVG referencing the date/time.

 ---